danimaniarqsoft/bot-cms/readme.md

 ### Editor Configuration

-The Botkit dialog editor can be used in one of several different flavors, controlled by the `PLATFORM` environment variable.
+The Bot dialog editor can be used in one of several different flavors, controlled by the `PLATFORM` environment variable.

 | Value | Description
 |--- |---